 It’s a daunting topic to unpack, but it’s absolutely crucial we do.
 In this article, we’ll unpack why plastic foam is bad and whether it truly decomposes or not.
 It’s time we understand the true impact of polystyrene foam.

-What is Styrofoam?
+What is plastic foam?

-How long does it take Styrofoam to decompose?
+How long does polystyrene take to decompose?

 Because it is so chemically stable, once it’s in the environment, it will be there for generations in some shape or form.
 The Society of Environmental Journalists states that it requires about 500 years to decompose, and even then, we’re not sure what that really means.

-Is Styrofoam bad for the environment?
+Is polystyrene bad for the environment?

 It’s a Possible Carcinogen

-In 2002 The International Agency for Research on Cancer established that styrene, one of Styrofoam’s core elements, was a possible human carcinogen.
+In 2002 The International Agency for Research on Cancer established that styrene, one of plastic foam’s core elements, was a possible human carcinogen.
 In 2014, the National Toxicological Program report confirmed this, linking styrene to leukemia and lymphoma cancer.
 To be considered a carcinogen, a substance has to have the ability to damage or disrupt cellular metabolic processes.
 From a human perspective, this dramatically affects our day-to-day health.

 2. Air Pollution From The Production Process

 The Life Cycle Initiative

-As we can see from the harmful elements of Styrofoam production from start to finish, understanding a product’s full lifecycle is critical.
+As we can see from the harmful elements of polystyrene production from start to finish, understanding a product’s full lifecycle is critical.
 In 2002, UNEP joined forces with the Society of Environmental Toxicology and Chemistry (SETAC) to launch an international partnership designed to put life cycle thinking into practice.
 The Life Cycle Initiative focuses on a framework of programs that demand sustainable consumption and production patterns.
 It’s about spreading the idea of life cycle thinking and understanding the true impact a product has for years to come.